Corry v. Stanford University

 Robert J. Corry, et al. v.
 The Leland Stanford Junior University, et al., No. 740309 (Cal.
 Super.
 Ct.
 Feb.
-27, 1995), was a case in which the Superior Court of Santa Clara County, California ruled that Stanford University's speech code violated the freedom of speech rights of its students guaranteed under California's Leonard Law.
+27, 1995), was a case in which the Santa Clara County Superior Court ruled that Stanford University's speech code violated the freedom of speech rights of its students guaranteed under California's Leonard Law.

 Arguments

 On May 2, 1994, Robert J. Corry and nine other Stanford students filed suit arguing that Stanford's speech code violated California's Leonard Law.
 The 1992 law had applied the First Amendment to all of California's secular private colleges and universities.

 In addition to Stanford University itself, the defendants included Judicial Affairs Officer Sally Cole, President Gerhard Casper, and Board of Trustees President John Freidenrich.
 The defendants made two arguments in the suit.
 First, they argued that Stanford's speech code was protected under Chaplinsky v.
 New Hampshire, as the code only prohibited fighting words.
 Secondly, they argued that the Leonard Law actually violated Stanford's First Amendment rights, as Stanford is a private entity.